Latest News, Updates, Tutorials and much more

 Regulations regarding Cookie Consent requirements differ for each country, even within the EU.
 However, as a general rule, you need to get explicit consent to use cookies on your website.
 If you use GA4 with IP anonymization and do not share users' data with other Google products, you do not need to receive explicit Cookie Consent

-However, if you do not use IP anonymization or share GA4 data with Google Ads or Google Signals, then you need to obtain active users' consent by providing a Cookie Banner.
-Keep in mind, that when you share GA4 data with Google Ads or Google Signals, you must also update your Privacy Policy, including this information into it.
+If you do not use IP anonymization, you need to obtain explicit user consent to collect and manage user data.
+You also need user consent if you share GA4 data with Google Ads or Google Signals.
+User consent is usually collected through a cookie banner.
+Keep in mind, that when you share GA4 data with Google Ads or Google Signals, you must also update your privacy policy, including this information into it.

 Frequently Asked Questions